HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: HBT Formalism

 \subsection{Resonance decay contributions}

 For sudden freeze-out on a surface $\Sigma$, particles (say, pions) are produced in two ways: \begin{enumerate} \item direct thermal emission from $\Sigma$ according to Eq.~(\ref{cooper_frye_defn1}), \item indirect emission through decays $r\to\pi$ of unstable resonances which themselves are emitted according to Eq.~(\ref{cooper_frye_defn1}). \end{enumerate} The full emission function is given as the sum of all these contributions:\footnote{ Note that the sum over resonances $r$ includes sums over all intermediate resonance states which can decay to, say, $\pi^+$s: e.g., $r \to r_1 \to \pi^+$, $r \to r_2 \to r_3 \to \pi^+$, and so on.
 Below, $S_{r\rightarrow \pi^+}$ is calculated explicitly for the case when the resonance $r$ is produced thermally.
-The generalization to resonances with other phase-space distributions is straightforward, by substituting the latter for $S_r^\mathrm{dir}(x,p)$ under the integral over the decay phase-space. }
+The generalization to resonances with other phase-space distributions is straightforward, by substituting the latter for $S_r^\mathrm{dir}(x,p)$ under the integral over the decay phase-space.
+The interested reader will find a more thorough discussion of our procedure in Ref.~\cite{Qiu:2012tm}. }

 The efficient calculation of the resonance decay contributions to the two-pion correlation function, and the study of their effect on its shape, are the main goals of this work.
 We therefore briefly outline the calculation of $S_{r \rightarrow \pi}(x,p)$ in the rest of this subsection, following the notation of Ref.~\cite{Wiedemann:1996ig}.
-The components of the momentum $P$ of the parent resonance is denoted by capital letters while those of the momentum $p$ of the daughter pion are labeled by lower-case letters.
+The components of the momentum $P$ of the parent resonance is denoted by capital letters while those of the momentum $p$ of the daughter pion are labeled by lower-case letters.\footnote{ All particle information for the resonances included in our calculation is derived from the Particle Data Group (PDG) Review of Particle Physics \cite{Agashe:2014kda}.
+We have tabulated the necessary particle data (e.g., branching ratios) in a form which was originally developed as a part of the Azhydro calculation \cite{azhydroPaper}.
+This tabulated data is included as part of the Github account where the entire code used in the present work is available for download \cite{myPDGfile}. }

 We work in the $o,s,l$ coordinate system defined by the momentum $\vec{p}$ of the daughter pion.
 For the calculation of the two-particle correlation function we need $S_\pi(x,p)$ at the pair momentum $\vec{K}$, $p \mapsto K$.
 In order to avoid confusion between capital and lower-case letters (the capital letter $K$ is not associated with the resonance, but with its decay products), we will make this substitution only at the very end.